elastisys/compliantkubernetes/docs/user-guide/namespaces.md

 ## HNC

 [Hierarchical Namespace Controller](https://github.com/kubernetes-sigs/hierarchical-namespaces) (HNC) is included in Compliant Kubernetes.
-It allows the super application developer to manage namespaces as subnamespaces and delegates access automatically.
+It allows the super Application Developer to manage namespaces as subnamespaces and delegates access automatically.
 From the perspective of Kubernetes these are regular namespaces, but these can be modified via a namespaced resource by the user.
 Building a good namespace structure will enable you to apply namespace-scoped RBAC resources to multiple namespaces at once.

 ## Namespace Management